Ambassador East: History

 Dunfey Hotels acquired the hotel in 1978 and it was renamed the Ambassador East - A Dunfey Classic Hotel.
 In 1983, Dunfey Hotels became Omni Hotels, and the hotel became the Omni Ambassador East.
 Omni renovated the hotel in 1999, at a cost of $20 million.
 Omni sold the hotel in December 2005 to a joint venture of the Fordham Company, The Harp Group, and Mid-America Development Partners, for $47 million and the hotel returned to its original name.
-The new owners announced plans to convert the hotel to condominiums, but this never happened.
+The new owners announced plans to convert the hotel to condominiums, but this never materialized.

 In April 2010, Ian Schrager purchased the 285-room hotel for $25 million.
 This sale came during a down market.
-Schranger renovated the hotel, and reopened it as the PUBLIC Chicago in 2011.
+Schrager renovated the hotel, and reopened it as the PUBLIC Chicago in 2011.
 Schrager intended for the hotel to be the first in a chain of PUBLIC hotels.
 The hotel was sold in 2017 to Shapack Partners and Gaw Capital for $61.5 million, which was considered an underwhelming sale price for the booming hotel market Chicago was experiencing at the time.
 They hired Journal Hotels to run the hotel as their first Chicago property.
 The hotel was renamed Ambassador Chicago.
 In March 2020, it was announced that the hotel would join Hyatt's "Joie de Vivre Hotels" brand, and that a renovation was planned, with upgrades to the hotel’s 285 rooms and suites, as well as to public spaces, such as its "The Library" lounge.
+However, after this announcement, the hotel was impacted by the COVID-19 pandemic and ultimately was closed for nearly a year.
+In October 2022, it was reported that Gaw Capital had hired the hotel real estate brokers RobertDouglas to sell the property.
+RobertDouglas has marketed the property to buyers as having potential either as a continued hotel operation or as an opportunity for redevelopment for another purpose.
+It is seen as possible that the hotel might be converted into a residential property, such as apartments or senior housing.
+In July 2023, a $39 million foreclosure lawsuit on the hotel was brought against Gaw Capital by a lender.
+In early 2025, the hotel was acquired by new investors for $38.5 million.
+The new investors disaffiliated the hotel from Hyatt, and added it instead to the Chicago Collection, a group of independent boutique hotels in the city.
+It was renamed the Ambassador Gold Coast.

 Pump Room

 From 1938 through 2017, the hotel was home to The Pump Room, a famed restaurant which was once heavily-frequented by celebrities.
+The Pump Room was the brainchild of Ernie Byfield.
 The interior was originally designed by the Samuel Abraham Marx.
 The restaurant's heyday was in the 1950s and 1960s.

 After the 2017 closure of The Pump Room, Lettuce Entertain You Enterprises opened a new restaurant in the space named "Booth One".
 This restaurant closed in 2019, with the exit of Lettuce Entertain You Enterprises.
 The hotel is now home to a restaurant named "The Food Gallery".